domgolonka/foretoken/README.md

 I would like a discussion going on the potential expansion of the tool.

-I would like this tool to detect all modern threats with machine learn.
+I would like this tool to detect all modern threats.